By Wambdi Wicasa

 Vines reached out for him and took him by his ankles.
 The water rose to his screaming mouth and to his gaping eyes.
 He was too evil to cry for mercy, and the talons of Thunderer ripped out his sight, so he would never see the Happy Hunting Ground.

-Wakantanka did not take all the sacrifice offered to him by his people in the Hollow.
+Wakantanka did not take all the sacrifices offered to him by his people in the Hollow.
 Most sat in their tipis and went to God with a prayer.

 But one was saved.
 By her father, she was called Fawn.